VSCO girl: Social media

 VSCO subculture emerged on and was named after the photo editing app, and spread to TikTok (notably), as well as Instagram and YouTube.
 Many parodies of VSCO girls, often by the subculture itself, exist.
-Roisin Lanigan of I-D believes this points to empowerment rather than mocking.
+Roisin Lanigan of i-D believes this points to empowerment rather than mocking.
 As of August 2019, The New York Times found "more than 422.4 million videos tagged #vscogirl on TikTok, most of them parodies".
 On August 30, 2019, TikTok added a VSCO girl filter, which included a water bottle decorated with stickers and a side ponytail with scrunchies.

 Elle credits YouTuber Emma Chamberlain with popularizing the VSCO girl aesthetic.

-Environmental concern
+Environmental concerns

 There are differing opinions on VSCO girls' environmental concerns.
 While products like Birkenstocks, metal straws, and Hydro Flasks are associated with environmentalism, some view VSCO girls as only caring about the environment when convenient, pointing to the popularity of the disposable cameras that inspired the popular filters on VSCO.